flixzit/FPS_Web/README.md

-# Project: [Your Website Name]
+# Project: FramesPerSecond

-This repository contains the source code for [Your Website Name] — a web application currently in development.
+This repository contains the source code for FramesPerSecond — a web application currently in development.
 This README is intended for developers working on the project.

 ## 📁 Project Structure